-A4 sketch-book, acrylic paint
+A4 acrylic on paper.

 Found a new, unused sketch-book in a box recently.
 From now, it’s my new paintings book; the paper us much better, being thicker at 170gsm rather than 140.
 Even though the old book still has a dozen blank pages, I’m going to move over to this one from now.